On this page

 and MUST enter Recovery mode.

-model for on-demand start via the control interface.
+on-demand start via the control interface.

 §2.2.2 Step 2: Build and validate the dependency graph